ONGOING PROJECTS

 ANTICIPATED COMPLETION DATE: MAY 2026

-As part of the ongoing Indian Canyon Bridge Widening and Improvements project, the City of Palm Springs will begin the installation of approximately 8,900 feet of new sewer pipeline along North Indian Canyon Drive.
+As part of the ongoing Indian Canyon Bridge Widening and Improvements project, the City of Palm Springs is installing approximately 8,900 feet of new sewer pipeline along North Indian Canyon Drive.
 This new infrastructure will extend from south of Palm Springs Station Road to W. Tramview Road.

 The installation will involve a combination of tunneling beneath concrete pavement in certain areas and open trench methods for the majority of the pipeline.
 As work progresses, the project will impact both the No. 1 North and Southbound lanes of Indian Canyon Drive, necessitating periodic lane closures in specific sections of the road.